 The difference between and ETL and ELT has created an ongoing debate as to which one is the optimal choice for enterprise data storage and analytics.
 The discourse has shifted back and forth affected by changes in data platform technology and reductions in processing constraints.
 The distinction comes down to the order in which Transformation and Loading occurs, which can make a difference depending on the data tasks being performed.

 What is ETL?

 Extract Transform and Load (ETL) refers to the process of transforming data before it is loaded into a data warehouse environment.
 The key defining feature of an ETL approach is that data is typically processed in-memory rather than in-database.

-What are the Benefits of ETL?
+What are the Benefits of an ETL Pipeline?

 The arguments for ETL traditionally have been focused on the storage cost and available resources of an existing data warehouse infrastructure..
 Utilising in-memory processing allowed you to set up a data pipeline which was not constrained by disk throughput, instead opting to use in-memory compute resources.
 It also offered the advantage of efficiently conducting advanced processing using programmatic operations where “set-based” operations didn’t address some transformation needs.